bcdtv/EC504-Project/README.md

 ---

 ## Running Tests
+**Binary Heap**
-make test-heap
+command: make test-heap
- - test validity of binary heap construction
- - test extract method
  - asks for inputs N, INT_MIN, and INT_MAX
+ - tests binary heap methods for correctness
+ - each method is tested seperately
  - prints results to stdout

+**Sorting Benchmarks**
-make test-sort
+command: make test-sort
- - benchmark data structures with sorting algorithm
  - asks for inputs N, INT_MIN, and INT_MAX
+ - times how long it takes to sort an array of numbers
+ - repeated for each data structure
  - stores results in Tests/results folder

 ---